TeamMacLean/small_genomes_SNPs/Results/Work analysis.md

 Afterwards, those results are [compared to the correct permutation's fitness score](https://raw.githubusercontent.com/edwardchalstrey1/fragmented_genome_with_snps/max_density/arabidopsis_datasets/10K_dataset4a/umbrella_plot_fits_total_snp_distance_with_correct.png).
 For doing this, the correct permutation fitness score is plotted together with the fitness scores obtained from the genetic algorithm.
 This is shown on the red line created from "replicate C".
 None of the replicates has produced permutations with fitness scores close to that of the correctly ordered genome.

 As for the **distance metrics**, the value oscillates between 0.5 (squared deviation distance and kendall's tau distance) and 1, so according to this, we never get close to the correctly ordered genome with this method.
 __*DM!
 Explain why a distance of 0.5 is not a good distance, Im not sure that I agree with your conclusion* <- I am not sure of this.
-The permutations obtained are not completely random, they approach to the correct order, we may say that half of the contigs are in the correct order while the other half are not? (altough this is not completely true).
-[In this script](https://github.com/edwardchalstrey1/pdist/blob/master/lib/pdist.rb) when it says n = permutation.length, does it mean the number of fragments we are arranging?__
+The permutations obtained are not completely random, we may say that half of the contigs are in the correct order while the other half are not?.
+However, I just realised one thing: when analising the [effectiveness of the distance methods](https://github.com/pilarcormo/fragmented_genome_with_snps/blob/master/Progress/Do_metrics_work/do_metrics_work.Rmd), the Square desviation distance and the Kendall's tau distance (those which give a 0.5 value to the permutations in this fitness method), assigned the same value (0.5) to the [completely random permutation](https://raw.githubusercontent.com/edwardchalstrey1/fragmented_genome_with_snps/master/arabidopsis_datasets/small_dataset2a/adjacent_swaps_SquareDeviationDistance_2000pop_10size_0.1Kdiv_swap1.png).
+So, can we trust them?__

 Then the [**location of the causal mutation**](https://raw.githubusercontent.com/edwardchalstrey1/fragmented_genome_with_snps/master/arabidopsis_datasets/10K_dataset4a/p_run39/images_hyp.gif) is determined by looking at the main peak at the homozygous to heterozygous SNP ratio distribution plot.
 The predicted and the correct SNP position are just over 4 Mb apart.
 Thus, this method is not completely accurate to find the causative SNP. __*DM!
 On a genome of what size?
-4 / 18 Mb doesn't seem so bad!* <- Depending on what you need, if you want to look for genes which expression can be altered by a causative SNP, 4 million bases are quite a few__
+4 / 18 Mb doesn't seem so bad!* <- Depending on what you need, if you want to look for genes which expression can be altered by a causative SNP, 4 million bases are quite a few.__

 ###2.
 Using the [maximum density method](https://github.com/pilarcormo/fragmented_genome_with_snps/blob/master/Progress/Results3_max_density/results.Rmd)

 Same number of replicates and parameter groupings as above.
 In this case, this method assigns a **maximum density value to each permutation**.
 This assumes the SNPs are clustered together around the causative mutation.
 In this case, after 400 generations, a maximum value does not seem to be reached (there is not a plateau). __*DM!
-So we need to do more permutations?* <- The [location of the causal SNP](https://raw.githubusercontent.com/edwardchalstrey1/fragmented_genome_with_snps/master/arabidopsis_datasets/10K_dataset4b/p_run16/images_hyp.gif) does not change after 100 generations, so I do not think increasing the number of generations would change this, but we could try__
+So we need to do more permutations?* <- The [location of the causal SNP](https://raw.githubusercontent.com/edwardchalstrey1/fragmented_genome_with_snps/master/arabidopsis_datasets/10K_dataset4b/p_run16/images_hyp.gif) does not change after 100 generations, so I do not think increasing the number of generations would change this, but we could try.__

 Again, the permutations never get exactly to the correct ordered genome (the distance is not close to 0 when using any of the distance metrics, although it is 0,5 when using some of the metrics).
 As for the location of the causal mutation, the predicted and the correct SNP position are almost 5 Mb apart, so we can conclude that this fitness method is not really useful to predict the causative SNP either.